somayehforouzandeh/JMP-Data-Storytelling-Bike-Sharing/README.md

 ![Temperature and Bike-Sharing Demand](Screenshots/Temperature%20and%20Bike-Sharing%20Demand.png)

-Temperature demonstrates a meaningful relationship with bike-sharing demand and is one of the most important environmental variables analyzed.
+Demand generally increases as temperatures become more favorable for cycling.
+Temperature is one of the strongest environmental drivers analyzed.

 ---